-The primary focus of the NDP is to eliminate income poverty and inequality, as well as to increase employment.
-However, since 2012, the economy has contracted as a result of global recession and mismanagement of critical areas of the national economy.
-In the NDP, the information, communication and technology (ICT) sector forms part of the economic infrastructures required to operate an industrial and increasingly services-based economy effectively.
+The primary focus of the NDP is to eliminate income poverty and inequality as well as to increase employment.
+However, since 2012, the economy has contracted as a result of a global recession and mismanagement of critical areas of the national economy.
+In the NDP, the information, communication and technology (ICT) sector forms part of the economic infrastructures required to effectively operate an industrial and increasingly services-based economy.

-Therefore, the ICT action plan prioritises the establishment of a national, regional and municipal fibre-optic network to provide the backbone for broadband access; driven by
+The ICT action plan, therefore, prioritises the establishment of a national, regional and municipal fibre-optic network to provide the backbone for broadband access driven by private investment and complemented by the public funds required to meet social objectives.